Bernullys/docker/README.md

     First we need to run all the already made images, and we need to named every container to use its name later on.
     If the container will be running a server in a port, that will be the port of the container, and we need to set the port for the host, so we can access from a browser.
     Second we already have all the containers running but we need to link the ones that has to be link.
 And to do that we use the --link name_container_to_link:name_host_the_container_is_looking  This is why we named the containers.
     Third we can start the compose file.
-The names of the containers are the keys, and the values is the name of the image to use.
-Alse the other commands will be pass as values.
+The names of the containers are the keys, and the value is the name of the image to use.
+Also the other commands will be pass as values.
     There is an option to insted of passing the image value, pass the build: path_of_file_to_create_an_image.

     Docker compose - versions.
 There are different versions and we can see any of them.
     From version 2 onwards the version is type on top of the docker-compose.yml.
-    And from version 2 the link command is not need anymore.
+    And from version 2 the link command is not needed anymore.
     Version 3 will be explain later.
 It supports Docker Swarm.

     Networks:
     Now Docker compose separate frontend (Network 1) and backend (Network 2).
 And we need to add between the values, if is only frontend, only backend or both.

+Demo - Example Voting Application.

+    Clone the repository from github:
+        git clone git@github.com:dockersamples/example-voting-app.git
+    Create an image from vote folder.
+Is name is voting-app: docker build -t voting-app .
+    Create a container from voting-app image, and I named it voting-app-container, and is deploy on port 5000: docker run -d -p 5000:80 --name voting-app-container voting-app Create a container from redis.
+I hadn't that image so it was bring from dockerHub.
+But is working, and also is name is redis: docker run -d --name redis redis
+    I stop the voting-app-container:
+        docker stop container_id
+    Create an instance of voting app but now link to redis: docker run -d -p 5000:80 --link redis:redis voting-app Create an image from db.
+We have to check which version of postgres image was used in the compose file in the repository.
+Is postgres:15-alpine
+    Create an instance of the image named db: docker run -d --name db postgres:15-alpine  But is not running that container, got stop right away.
+        I ask chat-gpt and give me this command: (I change the name to dbs) docker run -d --name dbs \
+            -e POSTGRES_USER=admin \
+            -e POSTGRES_PASSWORD=secret \
+            -e POSTGRES_DB=test_db \
+            -p 5432:5432 \
+            postgres:15-alpine
+    Create an image from worker folder named worker-app: docker build -t worker-app .
+    Run an instance of the worker-app image but it needs two links, one to the postgres database and another to the redis: docker run -d --link redis:redis --link dbs:dbs worker-app Next step is build and deploy the resulting app:
+    Create an image from the result app: docker build -t result-app .
+    The result-app is a webserver so it has a port, so we have to set it to an empty port and also we need to link it to the dbs: docker run -d -p 5001:80 --link dbs:dbs result-app The apo not work for me as spected...
+But all the images and containers ran as spected.